amaitou/MicroOne/README.md

 This is a landing page for a TV E-Commerce website as an instance of a template
 ## Usage

-as it is a react app, you must run a few commands firstly to have the app run properly, so after downloading the repository and cd to the folder just type the following commands
+As it is a react app, you must run a few commands firstly to have the app run properly, so after downloading the repository and cd to the folder just type the following commands

 * Install missing node modules
     ```